 Use your main keywords or LSI keywords

-I’ve mentioned above that you should use your keywords without crossing the line and start doing keyword stuffing.
+I’ve mentioned above that you should use your keywords without crossing the line and starting doing keyword stuffing.

 To help understand this better, follow the guidelines below:

 Use images that are relevant to your content – if you add images that are not relevant to the rest of the content, you won’t be able to have alt text that is descriptive and keyword-rich.

 Don’t always use your main keywords but use semantically related keywords – Many times it’s difficult to have the main keyword in the alt text, a good alternative is to use related keywords.

 Here is an example.